louisglan/grad-masterclass/Week 1/1-Intro/problem-solving.md

 Almost all problems can be tackled by taking a step-by-step approach to the problem:
 1. Understand the problem, including edge cases
-2. Break the problem down into logical chunks
+2. Break the problem down into smaller problems
-3.
+3. Define an algorithm or flow chart
+4. Start building

 ## Understand the Problem
 Look at the problem and try to truly understand it, not from an implementation perspective but from a result perspective.
 Think about and identify: